psychemedia/eurydice-resources/resources/__foundering_of_the_eurydice.md

 The subjoined particulars of the deplorable event are gleaned from various sources :—

 Captain Somerset, the senior officer at Bermuda, in a letter of the 6th inst., reports that the Eurydice arrived on 25th February from Antigua, and sailed 6th March for Portsmouth.
-She had on board, besides her own otficera and crew, one ship's corporal, nine marines and time-expired men, six military time-expired men, two naval invalids, and three court-martial prisoners.
+She had on board, besides her own officers and crew, one ship's corporal, nine marines and time-expired men, six military time-expired men, two naval invalids, and three court-martial prisoners.
 The names of these men are not yet known.

 Captain Hare, who commanded the Eurydice, and Lieutenant Tabor, the first lieutenant, were first-rate seamen and were selected by the late Mr. Ward Hunt especially for their good qualities in this respect.
 The cruise had been a most successful one.